To learn more about our editorial integrity policy and how we make money through affiliate partnerships, read our full disclosure here.

 Land Rover Extended Warranty Overview

-The Land Rover extended warranty lasts for up to 7 years or 100,000 miles, whichever comes first.
-Given that most repair problems don’t occur until later in a vehicle’s lifetime, an extended warranty for a Land Rover could come in handy.
+Land Rover extended warranty plans last for up to 7 years or 100,000 miles, whichever comes first.
+Given that most repair problems don’t occur until later in a vehicle’s lifetime, a protection plan for your Land Rover could come in handy.

-The Land Rover extended warranty provides comprehensive protection and a guarantee that only genuine Land Rover parts will be used for covered repairs and replacements.
+The Land Rover extended warranty provides comprehensive coverage and a guarantee that only genuine Land Rover parts will be used for covered repairs and replacements.
+It also ensures that your vehicle will be serviced by certified Land Rover technicians.
 Coverage includes the following components:

 - Engine components